Your rights as a child in Sweden

 If you are in acute danger, call the police at 112.

-Child marriage is prohibited
+Child marriage is forbidden

 Different countries have different age limits for when you are considered an adult and when you are considered a child.
 The rules for getting married also differ from country to country.